cerst/vacade/README.md

   * Whenever explicit specification of underlying types is required, the aforementioned methods become objects having said types as method names (e.g. `vcJsonCodec.int`).
     These objects also document why they are necessary.
-* Implementations should work for as consistently as possible for `AnyVal` and `newtype`.
+* Implementations should work as consistently as possible for `AnyVal` and `newtype`.